-The University strongly encourages students, faculty, and staff to also add additional contact information such as personal email addresses and mobile numbers to their Regroup Mass Notification account.
-Individuals are provided an opportunity to add several methods of contact to their account.
-This also allows account holders to add other individuals such as parents or guardians to their account if they wish.
-Instructions for accessing Regroup Mass Notification accounts are provided in new student, faculty, and staff orientation materials.
-Students, faculty, and staff may also update their "Panther Alert" accounts at: https://app.regroup.com/login
+The university encourages everyone update their information, and add additional contact details, such as personal email addresses or mobile phone numbers, to their Regroup account.
+Users can also add contacts, like parents or guardians, to receive alerts.
+Instructions for accessing the Regroup system are provided during student, faculty, and staff orientation.
+Users can update their "Panther Alert" account anytime by visiting: https://app.regroup.com/login.